UO-CS-OER/CS210-text/Intro_to_CS/08-Recursive-Data/08-03-Treemap-Project.md

   language: python
   name: python3
 ---
-# Treemap visualization of recursive data
+# Treemap Visualization of Recursive Data

 The [project](https://github.com/UO-CS210/Treemap)
 accompanying this chapter asks you to create a visual representation